-They are committed to providing high-standard culinary expertise with their adoption of Farm-To-Table revolution.
-Their students, along with farmers, winemakers, artisan cheesemakers, distributors, and resort and restaurant owners, become part of the growing NECI community of food activist that changed the way food is grown, produced, distributed and cooked.
+They are committed to providing high-standard culinary expertise with their adoption of the Farm-To-Table revolution.
+Their students, along with farmers, winemakers, artisan cheesemakers, distributors, and resort and restaurant owners, become part of the growing NECI community of food activists that changed the way food is grown, produced, distributed and cooked.

 Degree Programs include:

 - Culinary Arts Program

 - Baking and Pastry Arts Program